OpenDSA/OpenDSA-stable/RST/source/HashCImproved.rst

 We can get that result with this secondary hash function:
 :math:`\textbf{h}_2(k) = (((k/M) \mod (M/2)) * 2) + 1`.

-.. inlineav:: collisionCON7 slideshow
+.. inlineav:: collisionCON7
    :output: show

-.. inlineav:: collisionCON8 slideshow
+.. inlineav:: collisionCON8
    :output: show

 Now you can try it yourself.

 .. avembed:: Exercises/Hashing/HashingDoubleProbePRO.html
    :showbutton: hide
-   :title: Double Hashing Exercise

 The following visualization lets you test out different combinations of hash function and collision resolution, on your own input data.